sc0210/2023Summer_Metaheuristic/document/TS.md

 Tabu Search, introduce the idea of tabu-list that reduce picking repeat solution in every iterations, in order to gain the optimal solution.

 - pros:
-    1. Reach more soluiton diversity
+    1. Reach more solution diversity
     2. Avoid continuously searching same solution

 - cons: